The 12 Apps for Chromecast Worth Paying For

 Chromecast and Chromecast Ultra both stream content from a smart device to a television screen but at different resolutions.
 Chromecast works on the standard spectrum of 1080p.
 Chromecast Ultra supports resolutions up to 4K Ultra HD and high dynamic range (HDR).
 If you own an older television, you should purchase the basic Chromecast.
 A newer television most likely needs the Chromecast Ultra to stream photos, videos, and other content at the right frame rate and quality.
 The two devices also differ in price.
 Chromecast Ultra comes in at a higher price point ($69) than Chromecast ($35).

-If you need somewhere to start in your hunt for the best Chromecast apps of 2017, start here.
+If you need somewhere to start in your hunt for the best Chromecast apps, start here.
 We’ve listed the top two apps in each category as well as popular content available through that app.

 TV & Movies

 Netflix streams movies and television shows to any internet-connected viewing device for a fee.
 If you already subscribe to the streaming service, download the app to cast shows to your television.
 Be sure to check out the popular shows Mad Men, Breaking Bad, Freaks and Geeks, Parks and Recreation, and Arrested Development.

 To watch Doctor Who or Father Brown, download the BBC Media Player.
 The app offers almost all the British shows you could ever want.
 People usually enjoy EastEnders, Poldark, Panorama, and Murdered for Being Different.